iiasa/Condor_run_R/configuring.md

 Default value: see [`Condor_run_basic.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run_basic.R#L101) or [`Condor_run.R`](https://github.com/iiasa/Condor_run_R/blob/master/Condor_run.R#L113).

-Template for the `.bat` file that launches jobs on the execute point (EP).
+Template for the `.bat` file that launches jobs on the execution point (EP).
 The default uses POSIX commands which are not normally available on Windows EPs and require a POSIX command distribution to be installed and put on-path.
 GAMS installations have such commands in the `gbin` subdirectory.
 The `.bat` file produced with this template is preserved in the [log directory of the run](#condor_dir).

 ### SEED_JOB_TEMPLATE